What is a tonsillectomy?

 - Medications – Your doctor will suggest the correct medications to relieve the pain.

 - Food – After surgery, foods that are easy to chew and swallow are advisable.
 Warm, clear broth and applesauce are recommended.
-Jelly, mashed potatoes, yogurt, smoothies, cream of wheat, and pasta are also soft foods that are easy to chew and swallow.
+Jelly, mashed potatoes, yogurt, smoothies, porridge, and pasta are also soft foods that are easy to chew and swallow.
 Sipping on water and eating ice pops are important to keep hydrated.

-- Rest – It is important to rest for several days after surgery.
+- Rest – It's important to rest for several days after surgery.
 All strenuous exercise or activities should be avoided for at least two weeks.
 Your doctor will advise you when you should return to work or your child can return to school.